-Omnichannel - which has been defined within this part of the survey as getting the various channels to work together - is placed within the top 5 priorities by 51% of respondents.
+Omnichannel - which has been defined within this part of the survey as getting the various channels to work together - is placed within the top 5 priorities by 51% of respondents again this year.
 The various supporting applications, such as web chat and email management systems still have significant proportions of respondents placing them within the top 5.
 The interest in social media as a customer contact channel has dropped dramatically since 2018.

-CRM (including improvement to the contact centre agent desktop and contact management system, as well as company-wide CRM) was in no.1 position for a number of years, and although it lost its no.1 spot in 2017 to omnichannel, it was back on top in 2018.
-This year's figure of 32% is another significant drop as artificial intelligence, cements its place towards the top of the chart.
+CRM (including improvement to the contact centre agent desktop and contact management system, as well as company-wide CRM) was in no.1 position for a number of years, although it lost its no.1 spot in 2017 to omnichannel.
+Artificial intelligence cements its place towards the top of the chart, with half of respondents choosing this as a top 5 priority for them.

-After some years of relative stagnation, interest in web self-service has grown massively since 2018, driven in large part by the promise of artificial intelligence and chatbots providing a superior self-service experience than had previously been the case.
+After some years of relative stagnation, interest in web self-service has grown significantly since 2018, driven in large part by the promise of artificial intelligence and chatbots providing a superior self-service experience than had previously been the case.

-Back-office integration has dropped in importance again this year, and is now the 11th highest priority rather than the 4th, as it had been for some years.
+Back-office integration has dropped in importance again this year, and is now the 12th highest priority rather than the 4th, as it had been for some years.
 While respondents are still very aware of the need to underpin the entire customer contact infrastructure - both front and back office - with a robust, stable and non-siloed infrastructure that allows a single view of the customer, the resurgent interest in omnichannel and new enthusiasm for AI-enabled self-service has pushed this down the list.